cincospenguinos/WanderingGods_OLD/README.md

     one for dungeons that are stored away and separate?
 If there aren't two separate sets of tables, then player A will play dungeon B and player C will also play the identical instance of dungeon B. This is a big issue that will need to be addressed later on
+* The rake task "setup" has two rooms being thrown into the dungeon, but only one of the rooms is actually added.